Terms of Use

 3. No Financial Promises

-Any mention of tokens, community holdings, or investment structures on this website represents a vision in development, not a current offering.
+Any mention of tokens or community access and governance structures on this website represents a vision in development, not a current offering.
+Tokens, if and when issued, are utility instruments only — they represent future access rights and governance participation, not financial assets, equity, dividends, or investment returns.
 Nothing on this site constitutes financial advice, an offer to sell securities, or a guarantee of return.
 When and if token structures are formally established, they will be governed by proper legal documentation at that time.

 5. Contact Form Submissions